denten-books/plain-text/0-intro.md

 can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
 The expellee and the settled inhabitant need each other.
-The dialectics of exile can lead to "informed renewal" of shared space only through what Flusser called a "creative dialogue" between the settled and the unsettled [@flusser_freedom_2003, 84].
+The dialectics of exile can lead to "informed renewal" of shared space through what Flusser called a "creative dialogue" between the settled and the unsettled [@flusser_freedom_2003, 84].
 Without the protection of one's home, everything turns to noise.
 There can no information without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
 By this dynamic displacement and habituation enter into a continuing conversation.
 But what is the "other"